fredeerock/foreman/README.md

       - PXE Loader: PXELinux BIOS
       - Root Pass: changeme
 9. **Hosts > Provisioning Templates > Build PXE Default**
+10. May have to change proxy_url in kernel options on new host to IP instead of hostname if DNS isn't functional.

 Boot a node with DHCP to provision with Foreman using PXE. *Make sure private network name (ex: vboxnet42) matchs in Vagrantfile.*
 ```bash